Veeraraghava Swamy Temple: Architecture

 The temple is under the administration of Ahobila Matha.
 It has five tiered Rajagopuram (main gate).
 There are separate shrines for Kanakavalli, Ganesha, Alvars, and Gajalakshmi Thayar.
 Here, the Lord married Vasumathi the daughter of a king Dharmasena.
 There are also shrines to Ganesha, Gopalan, Nammalvar, Chakratalvar, Andal, Vedanta Desika, Ramanujacharyar, and Lakshmi Narasimhar.

 The presiding deity Veeraraghava swamy is in a recumbent position (called Bhujanga sayanm) facing east.
 His right hand blesses the sage Salihotra and left hand in gnana mudra preaches to Brahma.
 The Vimanam (pyramidal roof over the sanctum) is called Vijayakoti Vimanam as it is a symbol of victory against Madhukaidapas asuras who were killed by Vishnu.
 The Thayar is called Kanakavalli (also known by the name Vasumati) and her shrine is located parallel to the sanctum.
 There are shrines of Alvars, Ranganatha and Hanuman located around the sanctum in the first precinct.
 The sacred tank is called Hrutatapanasini.

 The presiding deity Veeraraghava Perumal is believed to cure diseases of his devotees and hence he is called "Vaithiya Veeraraghavan".
 There is another legend that Lord Shiva got rid of his Brahmahathi Dosha after worshipping Vishnu in the place.
 There is a small shrine for Shiva in this temple premises.
 The temple tank, Hritayathabhanasini, is located to the West of the temple and is believed to have medicinal effects.
 There is an ornate four pillared black stone hall called Vellikilamai mandapam where the festival image of the presiding deities are displayed every Friday.

+This temple has the largest temple tank out of any Divya Desam, the 2nd largest temple tank of any Vishnu temple (1st being Manargudi Rajagopalaswamy), and the 4th biggest temple tank of any temple in the world.